01 Apr Dyson Pure Cool TP04 Review

 In fact, one person felt that the purifier was nothing more than an overpriced fan!

 As someone who shelled out hundreds of dollars for this device, I didn’t know what to feel about that claim.
-I’d bought the Dyson TP04 to use as a high-quality air cleaner, and I must say it delivers.
+I’d bought the Dyson TP04 to use it as a high-quality purifier, and I must say it delivers.
 But I’ll have to agree that the manufacturer should do something about the fan side’s effectiveness.

 Device Lacks CADR Numbers

-Still, it’d be nice to provide CADR numbers like other manufacturers do.
+Unfortunately, Dyson doesn’t avail CADR numbers.
+These numbers make it somewhat easy to compare different air purifiers.
+It’d be nice if they started providing CADR numbers like other manufacturers do.
 After all, consumers are often looking for air purifiers with a high CADR.

 I can’t figure out why Dyson doesn’t submit its purifiers for CADR testing.
 Could it be that the device would show a significantly lower CADR than cheaper, comparable products?
 Who knows.